How to grow Lavender!

 Lavender makes great hedges and borders.
 The ‘Old English Lavender’ can grow up to 3 feet high producing fragrant grey-ish leaves and purple/blue flowers.
 While the dwarf variety ‘Hidcote’, has darker blue flowers and will grow only to about 8-9 inches high.

 As I said before, lavender loves sunshine and but will become stunted with sparse blooms if it gets too much shade from other plants and trees nearby.
 It likes well drained sandy soil and can even survive brief droughts without much worry.
 If watering gets to be necessary remember to water the lavender in the early morning before the sun gets to be too hot.
-Also try to water the soil without it splashing onto the leaves as that could cause a fungus that will make the plant loose its leaves and eventually the bloom spears too.
+Also try to water the soil without it splashing onto the leaves as that could cause a fungus that will make the plant lose its leaves and eventually the bloom spears too.

 Mulching and Soil!